vedderb/bldc/lispBM/README.md

 (timeout-reset)
 ```

 Reset the timeout that stops the motor.
 This has to be run on at least every second to keep the motor running.
 The timeout time can be configured in App Settings->General.
+The [Motor Set Commands](#motor-set-commands) will also reset the timeout when they are called.

 #### get-ppm